KS-prashanth/CONNECTED-COMPONENTS-AND-RELATED-ALGORITHMS-USING-LINEAR-ALGEBRA/README.md

 # CONNECTED-COMPONENTS-AND-RELATED-ALGORITHMS-USING-LINEAR-ALGEBRA
-I have implemented few graph based algorithms using Linear Algebra such as Breadth first search and find the Strongly connected components.
+I have implemented graph based algorithms using Linear Algebra such as Breadth first search to find the Strongly connected components.